vault27/Foundation/crypto.md

 - ECDHE by itself is worthless against an active attacker - there's no way to tie the received ECDH key to the site you're trying to visit, so an attacker could just send their own ECDH key
 - This is because ECDHE is ephemeral, meaning that the server's ECDH key isn't in its certificate.
 So, the server signs its ECDH key using RSA, with the RSA public key being the thing in the server's certificate
 - X25519 is a specific implementation of ECDH, where the elliptic curve Curve25519 is used to perform the key exchange
-- RFC 7919: Customizable Groups (FFDHE) - new

 ### Diffie-Hellman Groups